-ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2024
+ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2025

-Local Audit and Accountability Act 2014 Sections 26 and 27 The Accounts and Audit Regulations 2015 (SI 2015/234)
+Local Audit and Accountability Act 2014 Sections 26 and 27

-NOTICE

-- 1. Date of announcement 28 June 2024 - 2.
+The Accounts and Audit Regulations 2015 (SI 2015/234) NOTES NOTICE (a) Insert date of placing of the notice 1.
+Date of announcement Friday 20th June 2025 (a) which must be not less than 1 day before the date in (c) below 2.
 Each year the smaller authority's Annual Governance and Accountability Return (AGAR) needs to be reviewed by an external auditor appointed by Smaller Authorities' Audit Appointments Ltd. The unaudited AGAR has been published with this notice.
 As it has yet to be reviewed by the appointed auditor, it is subject to change as a result of that review.
 Any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
-For the year ended 31 March 2024, these documents will be available on reasonable notice by application to:

-Elaine Gorman, Clerk & RFO, 21 Horsecroft Rd, Bury St Edmunds, Tel 07921 350651, Email clerkwhelnethampc@outlook.com commencing on Monday 1 July 2024 and ending on Friday 9 August 2024

-- 3. Local government electors and their representatives also have: - The opportunity to question the appointed auditor about the accounting records; and - The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
+For the year ended 31 March 2025, these documents will be available position Insert name, and on reasonable notice by application to: address/telephone number/ email address, as appropriate, of the Clerk or (b) Elaine Gorman, Clerk/RFO, 21 Horsecroft Road, Bury St Edmunds, other person to which any person may IP33 2DS, apply to inspect the accounts Email: clerkwhelnethampc@outlook.com (c) Insert date, which must be at least 1 day after the date of announcement in (a) commencing on (c) Tuesday 24 June 2025 above and at least 30 working days and ending on (d) Monday 4 August 2025 before the date appointed in (d) below 3.
+Local government electors and their representatives also have: (d) The inspection period between (c) and (d) must be 30 working days inclusive and must include the first 10 The opportunity to question the appointed auditor about the accounting working days of July. records; and The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
 Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.
 The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.
 4. The smaller authority's AGAR is subject to review by the appointed auditor under the provisions of the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015 and the NAO's Code of Audit Practice 2015.
-The appointed auditor is:

-PKF Littlejohn LLP (Ref: SBA Team) 15 Westferry Circus Canary Wharf London E14 4HD (sba@pkf-l.com)

-5. This announcement is made by Elaine Gorman, Clerk & RFO
+The appointed auditor is: PKF Littlejohn LLP (Ref: SBA Team) 15 Westferry Circus Canary Wharf (e) Insert name and position of person London E14 4HD placing the notice - this person must be (sba@pkf-l.com) the responsible financial officer for the smaller authority 5.
+This announcement is made by (e) Elaine Gorman, RFO